-For over twenty-five years, Habbas & Associates has fought for the
+For over thirty-five years, Habbas & Associates has fought for the

 rights of workers who have suffered workplace injuries.
 We strongly believe

-suffer injuries because of a specific event at work or pain because of
+they suffer injuries because of a specific event at work or pain because

-repetitive physical stress.
-From injuries such as leg problems and carpal
+of repetitive physical stress.
+From injuries such as leg problems and

-tunnel syndrome to work-related illnesses such as heart disease or breathing
+carpal tunnel syndrome to work-related illnesses such as heart disease

-problems, we will help you file for the workers' compensation that you deserve.
+or breathing problems, we will help you file for the workers' compensation

 Workers' Compensation Benefits in California